 HD Clinical Research Congress 2025 | Presentations

-The first HD Clinical Research Congress 2025 was held October 12-13 in Nashville, Tennessee, and the program developed jointly by the Huntington Study Group and CHDI.
-This year’s program, developed by the Huntington Study Group, CHDI Foundation, and the European Huntington’s Disease Network, features long-form platform presentations, new data on HD biomarkers and assessments, and forward-looking conversations on clinical trial design.
-Recorded presentations from the Enroll-HD component of this meeting are displayed below.
+The first Huntington’s Disease Clinical Research Congress was held October 12-13, 2025, in Nashville, Tennessee.
+The program, developed jointly by the Huntington Study Group and CHDI, features long-form platform presentations, new data on HD biomarkers and assessments, and forward-looking conversations on clinical trial design.

 Video Index